Free Products

 Do your recipes include detailed instructions?

 Yes!
 Each recipe comes with step-by-step instructions that are easy to follow and beginner friendly.
 Many include tips and variations to help you customize to your taste.
+Disclaimer: If you switch an ingredient or add/switch the recipe, it will not come out the same.

-Are your recipes digital or physical copies?
+Are recipes digital or physical copies?

 All recipes and baking guides are digital downloads only.
-You'll receive an instant link to download your file after purchase--no shipping needed unless otherwise stated in the description of the product.
+You'll receive an instant link to download your file after purchase.
+No shipping needed unless otherwise stated in the description of the product.

-Are your recipes tested?
+Are the recipes tested?

 What kind of equipment do I need for your recipes?